 General information about Philosophy at Edinburgh

 Philosophy has been taught in Edinburgh since the establishment of the University in 1583.
-Located in the modern Dugald Stewart Building in Edinburgh’s central area, we welcome over 100 new undergraduates every year and have one of the largest postgraduate communities in the world.
+Now located in the newly renovated 40 George Square in Edinburgh’s central area, we welcome over 100 new undergraduates every year and have one of the largest postgraduate communities in the world.
 With around 40 faculty members and postdocs, and a vibrant PhD community, we conduct a diverse range of research across many of the central areas of philosophy.
 We also host a number of free online courses, including the widely viewed Introduction to Philosophy.

 Equality and Diversity

 Since 2012, the School has been building awareness and support of policies and actions to improve experience of the workplace for all staff and students.
 These actions are in line with the University of Edinburgh's Equality and Diversity policy.
 The University has a zero tolerance approach to bullying, harassment or discrimination and will respond promptly and sensitively to formal complaints, and where appropriate take disciplinary action.

 About our research